lynnfaraday/aresmush.com/_root/clients.md

 ### Character Encoding

 SimpleMU does not support international characters.
+You'll want to turn on ASCII-only mode.
+You can do this with the `ascii on` command in-game, or via your AresCentral [handle preferences](/handles).

 ### Editing